brackster81/capstonerepo/README.md

 This is a fitness website project.
 The goal is to help people meet their fitness needs.

+Also, implement the API key into where it needs to be in exercises.js.

 Calculate and display data based on an external factor (ex: get the current date, and display how many days remaining until some event):

 	- Countdown to the end of the year near the bottom of index.html,   	  calculated in countdown.js